SnapMonk

 The honest take

 ASO tooling hits serious diminishing returns at the high end.
-The gap between no tool and free SnapMonk ASO is enormous.
+The gap between no tool and a single SnapMonk ASO report is enormous.
 The gap between AppTweak and Sensor Tower is real but much smaller in impact, and it only starts to matter at scale.

 For most indie devs, the bottleneck isn't tooling.
 It's acting on the data.
 A keyword list does nothing if your title, subtitle, and screenshots don't reflect it.
 The move that pays off most after a research pass is updating your listing and shipping new screenshots that match those keywords.